-(1) The donor or other person(s) for whose benefit the life estate has been retained shall continue to be responsible for real estate taxes, insurance, utilities and maintenance after transferring title to the property unless EIUF, upon prior approval of the Real Estate Committee, agrees to assume responsibility for any of these items.
+(1) The donor or other person(s) for whose benefit the life estate has been retained shall continue to be responsible for real estate taxes, insurance, utilities and maintenance after transferring title to the property unless EIUF, upon prior approval of the Finance, Audit and Real Estate Committee, agrees to assume responsibility for any of these items.
 In any event, EIUF shall enter into a retained life estate arrangement only if it is also party to an agreement that specifies the respective rights and responsibilities of EIUF and of the person(s) for whose benefit the life estate has been retained.

 (2) EIUF will commit to establish a named endowment when the present value of the remainder interest (the amount normally deductible) is no less than the outright gift minimum for a named endowment applicable at the time the retained life estate is established.

 (3) Gifts of real estate subject to a retained life estate are further subject to the provisions of section C.10. of these policies.

 A “bargain sale” is a sale of property to EIUF for an amount less than the property's current fair market value.
 The excess of the value over the sales price represents a contribution.
 The bargain sale price may be paid either in a lump sum or in installments.